pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/08-borderline-organization-as-a-reorganization-junction.md

 Unlike stabilized configurations, the junction does not reduce exposure reliably.
 It oscillates between approach and withdrawal, idealization and devaluation, coherence and fragmentation.
 These oscillations are not traits; they are the visible signs of unresolved routing.

 Once a stabilization lock consolidates, these oscillations diminish.
-The system becomes more predictable, more rigid, and less affectively volatile—not because it has healed, but because it has committed.
+The system becomes more predictable, more rigid, and less affectively volatile - not because it has healed, but because it has committed.

 ### Risk of Misinterpretation